 We’ve already covered the steps an executor would need to take to carry out a Will in a previous post, but have listed the general tasks below.

-Although this isn’t an exhaustive list, depending on the complexity of the testator’s (the person who made the Will) financial and family circumstances, an executor typically makes decisions about:
+Although this isn’t an exhaustive list, depending on the complexity of the testator’s financial and family circumstances, an executor typically makes decisions about:

-- How to manage the testator’s assets and property until they are distributed to beneficiaries or heirs
+- Managing the testator’s assets and property until they are distributed to beneficiaries

 - Supervising the distribution of the testator’s property and assets

-- How to handle property and asset inheritance, including who inherits real estate (as indicated in the Will)
+- Handling property and asset inheritance, including who inherits real estate (as indicated in the Will)